kaihendry/dabase.com/content/blog/top-sls-mistakes.md

 For Go users, use [Apex Gateway v2](https://github.com/apex/gateway)

-And whilst I have your attention, please use structued logs!
+And whilst I have your attention, please use structured logs!

 ## Not using a framework